Fused Glass Art Workshop, Make A Curve!

 Fused Glass Art, an idea?

-Equipped with our newly acquired knowledge on glass we were let loose to work on our ideas.
+Equipped with our newly acquired knowledge on glass, we were let loose to work on our ideas.
 Now this was a sticking point, whilst others reached into their bags and for their phones, my friend and I looked at each other blankly.
 We hastily grabbed our phones and started googling for ideas.
-Now, whilst the days commenced for the workshop, I had, had many an idle thought about this magnificent glass curve I was to make.
-These moments of thought were not actually conjuring up ideas, more, where I was going to showcase my work.
+Now, whilst the days commenced for the workshop, I had had many an idle thought about this magnificent glass curve I was to make.
+These moments of thought were not actually conjuring up ideas, but more, where I was going to showcase my work.

-After viewing what had been brought as examples, I decided upon my design, and drew a sketch true to size to refer to.
-I had decided upon a scene of a tree by a lake with lily pads and reeds adorning edges of the lake.
+After viewing what had been brought as examples, I decided upon my design and drew a sketch true to size to refer to.
+I had decided upon a scene of a tree by a lake with lily pads and reeds adorning the edges of the lake.
 The Safety googles were put in place, and the creativity flowed.

 Fused Glass Art Curve the beginning